-Hurricane Delta heads for US after lashing Mexico’s Yucatan
+Hurricane Delta lashes Mexico’s Yucatan, then heads for US

 “The hard part has been the waiting,” said Ana Karen Rodríguez of Monterrey.
 She and a friend arrived in Cancun Tuesday morning and by afternoon were shuttled to the shelter.
 She said the hotel had planned well.
 “It’s been good.
 I feel comfortable actually.”

 Throughout the day Tuesday, the situation had appeared grave for this stretch of the Mexican coast.
 Delta had increased in strength by 80 mph in just 24 hours, and its top winds peaked at 145 mph (230 kph) before it weakened as it neared the shore.

-Thousands of Quintana Roo residents and tourists hunkered down in government shelters.
-Everyone had been ordered off the streets by 7 p.m.

-The evacuations of low lying areas, islands and the coastline expanded as Delta exploded over the warm Caribbean waters offshore.
+Evacuations of low lying areas, islands and the shore expanded as Delta exploded over the warm Caribbean waters.
 Much of Cancun’s hotel zone was cleared out as guests were bused to inland shelters.
 In Cancun alone, the government opened 160 shelters.

 State tourism officials said more than 40,000 tourists were in Quintana Roo, a fraction of what would normally be there.
 Delta’s damage comes on top of months of pandemic-induced lockdown that has devastated the state’s tourism industry.